Gigglingbuns/DiscordBot/README.md

 # DiscordBot
 Go to http://hydrabolt.github.io/discord.js/browser.html and in the console, copy paste the javascript

-commands:
+Commands:

-party
+- party
-setparty
+- setparty
-anna
-acryuz
-cursed
-tag
+- tag
-penis - find length of penis (randomized, but will be set in the future)
+- penis - find length of penis (randomized, but will be set in the future)

+Random:
+- anna
+- acryuz
+- cursed

 To-Do List:
 - Yes/No Fortune Teller